Brave-source/soundctrl-admin/README.md

 # React Admin Example

-> Example of React Admin.
+> SoundCtrl Admin control section.
 We use JSON-Server for our REST API

 ## Usage